Remember December

 "Remember December" is a song by American singer Demi Lovato for her second studio album, Here We Go Again.
 It was written by John Fields, Lovato and Anne Preven, and produced by Fields.
 The song was released in Europe as the album's second and final single on January 18, 2010 through Hollywood Records.
 "Remember December" adapts power pop and synth-pop genres and diverges from Lovato's usual pop rock sound.
 The lyrics describe the speaker's attempt to remind her boyfriend of the good times of their relationship.
 Lovato described the song's sound as an example of what she wanted her future music to sound like.

 "Remember December" received generally positive reviews from music critics; the majority of them praised its hook and chorus.
-Several critics also named it one of the album's standouts.
-"Remember December" was commercially unsuccessful, peaking at number 80 on the UK Singles Chart and failing to enter charts elsewhere.
+Some critics also named it one of the album's standouts.
+The single did not achieve commercial success, peaking at numbers 70 in Scotland and 80 in the United Kingdom while failing to enter charts elsewhere.
 It sold 144,000 copies in the United States, according to Nielsen SoundScan.
 Lovato has performed the song numerous times, including on her tour Summer Tour 2009 and The Alan Titchmarsh Show.